redooor/redminportal/README.md

 3. Translation capability can be turned on via config/translation.php file.

 # Upgrade Guide

+## Upgrading to v0.1.5 from <= v0.1.4

+Version 0.1.5 changed the route for 'admin/pricelists' to 'admin/discounts' due to the change of class name from PricelistController to DiscountController.

+Change the menu configuration file at **app/config/packages/redooor/redminportal/menu.php**

+from:

+        array(
+            'name' => 'discounts',
+            'path' => 'admin/pricelists',
+            'hide' => false
+        ),

+to:

+        array(
+            'name' => 'discounts',
+            'path' => 'admin/discounts',
+            'hide' => false
+        ),

+If you didn't change the config file, you can choose to run the following command.

+**Caution**: This command will overwrite all your changes to the files in the folder app/config/packages/redooor/redminportal.

+For users, run:

+        php artisan config:publish redooor/redminportal

+For contributors, run:

+        php artisan config:publish --path="workbench/redooor/redminportal/src/config" redooor/redminportal

 ## Upgrading to v0.1.4 from <= v0.1.3